When can I apply for the IFST?

-The criteria for applying for a transfer between foundation schools are largely based on the criteria for applying for pre-allocation (i.e. special circumstances) to a particular foundation school as part of the national foundation application process.
-The criteria are outlined on pages 4-6 of the IFST applicant guidance.
+The criteria for applying for a transfer between foundation schools are largely based on the criteria for applying for pre-allocation to a particular foundation school as part of the national foundation application process.
+The criteria are outlined in the IFST applicant guidance.

 If you have already commenced training, your IFST request will also be subject to a satisfactory ARCP Outcome 1.
 Other outcomes will not be accepted except for in exceptional circumstances and generally for applications considered outside of the national process.

-My Special Circumstances application was rejected, can I apply for a transfer once allocated?
+My application for pre-allocation was rejected.
+Can I apply for a transfer once allocated?

-The criteria for IFST are the same as for special circumstances.
-If your special circumstances application was rejected, the evidence you provided was not sufficient to demonstrate that you need to be in a specific geographical area, for specific caring or health reasons, to undertake foundation training.
+The criteria for IFST are similar as for pre-allocation (with slightly fewer qualifying criteria).
+If your pre-allocation application was rejected, the evidence you provided was not sufficient to demonstrate that you need to be in a specific geographical area, for specific caring or health reasons, to undertake foundation training.
 It is therefore likely that this evidence will be insufficient for IFST.
 To be eligible for an IFST, your circumstances must have changed since the point of application.

 What supporting documents should I submit with my application?

-Information regarding supporting documents can be found on page 9 of the IFST Guidance.
+Information regarding supporting documents is in the IFST Guidance.

 What if my circumstances change after the close of the application window?

-It is recognised that situations may arise after the close of the application window.
-This should be discussed with the current allocated foundation school.
-Applications will be accepted where it can be demonstrated that the applicant’s personal circumstances have changed since the close of the application window.
+We understand that situations may arise after the close of the application window.
+This should be discussed with your allocated foundation school.
+Applications may be accepted where it can be demonstrated that the applicant’s personal circumstances have changed since the close of the application window.
 There will be no further applications allowed if individuals have had an application or appeal rejected in that training year.